Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: Experiments with EWS tasks

-The results of the experiments are shown in Table~\ref{tab:results}.
-In all tasks, the fine-tuned BERT or DeBERTaV2 models achieved the highest performance.
-ChatGPT and GPT-4o significantly lagged behind the fine-tuned models.
-In tasks with a large number of samples, fine-tuned models outperformed the zero-/few- shot ChatGPT and GPT-4o.
+The experimental results are summarized in Table~\ref{tab:results}.
+For all tasks, the fine-tuned BERT and DeBERTaV2 models achieved the highest performances.
+ChatGPT and GPT-4o models lagged significantly behind the fine-tuned models.
+For tasks with many training samples, the fine-tuned models outperformed the zero- or few-shot ChatGPT and GPT-4o.

-There were cases where the few-shot effect was not observed unlike the sentiment analysis in \citet{li-etal-2023-chatgpt}.
-Specifically, in the reason task, the performance of both ChatGPT and GPT-4o models decreased in the few-shot setting.
-This may be due to the large number of labels, making it difficult to understand the examples properly with a small number of few-shot samples.
+Unlike the sentiment analysis in \citet{li-etal-2023-chatgpt}, the few-shot effect was not observed in some cases.
+Specifically, in the reason task, the performances of both ChatGPT and GPT-4o models decreased in the few-shot setting.
+This may be due to the large number of labels, making it difficult to properly understand examples with few few-shot samples.

-In the sentiment task within the Japanese financial domain, \citet{hirano-2024-construction-japanese} showed that ChatGPT had an accuracy of about 90 in the chABSA task.
-In contrast, in our study, the 5-shot macro F1 score was 37.5 (with an accuracy of 47.6), indicating a significant drop in ChatGPT's score.
-This suggests that the sentiment task constructed in this study using the EWS is a more challenging task.
+In a sentiment task within the Japanese financial domain, \citet{hirano-2024-construction-japanese} demonstrated that ChatGPT achieved an accuracy of approximately 90 in the chABSA task.
+In contrast, the 5-shot macro F1 score of the EWS sentiment analysis with ChatGPT was 37.5 (with an accuracy of 47.6), indicating a significant decrease the score of ChatGPT.
+This suggests that the sentiment task developed in this study using EWS is more challenging.

-In the performance of the fine-tuned models, the general-purpose model DeBERTaV2 was better than or equal to FinBERT.
-As pointed out by \citet{Suzuki-2024-findebertav2}, the improvement in model performance and the pre-training on a wide range of publicly available documents suggest that the superiority of domain-specific models is diminishing.
+In terms of the performance of the fine-tuned models, the general-purpose model DeBERTaV2 performed better than or equal to FinBERT.
+As highlighted by \citet{Suzuki-2024-findebertav2}, improvements in model performance and pre-training on a wide range of publicly available documents suggest that the superiority of domain-specific models is diminishing.